Advisory Tips on Making a First Class in the University

-The University is a place of freedom as much as a place of study.
+The University is a place where most student get freedom as much as they study.
 It’s unlike high school where you’ll most probably be reprimanded for failure to do a project or an assignment or where your parents can have access to your books and steadily monitor your progress.

 There’s quite a huge level of freedom in the University, if you’ve most likely had a very boring high school life or life generally before university, or you’re just an overly social person, there’s a high chance of you getting easily distracted from your primary objective in the university because there’re so many social activities happening both on and off campus.